ansanchari/Aura/README.md

-# 🌸 Aura: Offline Health & Productivity Companion
+# 🌸 Aura: Health & Productivity Companion

 Aura is a privacy-first women's health assistant built for HackHerThon.
 It combines a clinical Retrieval-Augmented Generation (RAG) pipeline with a deterministic hormonal cycle scheduler to optimize a user's diet, workflow, and well-being.